qiskit-community/qiskit-dynamics/docs/tutorials/dynamics_backend.rst

     circ.draw("mpl")

 Next, attach a calibration for the Hadamard gate on qubit :math:`0` to the circuit.
-Note that here are only demonstrating the mechanics of adding a calibration; we have not actually chosen the pulse to implement a Hadamard gate.
+Note that here we are only demonstrating the mechanics of adding a calibration; we have not actually chosen the pulse to implement a Hadamard gate.

 .. jupyter-execute::